Ruknuddin Firuz

-Rukn-ud-din Firuz, further transliterated as Rukn al-Din Firoz and also known as Firuz I (1211 – 19 November 1236), was the Sultan of Delhi for less than seven months in 1236.
+Rukn-ud-din Firuz (Note: further transliterated as Rukn al-Din Firoz) (1211 – 19 November 1236), also known as Firuz I, was the Sultan of Delhi for less than seven months in 1236.
 As a prince, he had administered the Badaun and Lahore provinces of the Sultanate.
 He ascended the throne after the death of his father Iltutmish, a powerful Mamluk ruler who had established the Sultanate as the most powerful kingdom in northern India.
 However, he pursued pleasure, wine, women, and left his mother Shah Turkan in control of the administration.
 The misadministration led to rebellions against Ruknuddin and his mother, both of whom were arrested and imprisoned.
 The nobles and the army subsequently appointed his half-sister Razia on the throne.

 Early life

 Ruknuddin was born to the Delhi Sultan Iltutmish and his wife Khudawanda-i-Jahan Shah Turkan, who was a hand-maid of Turkic origin.
 As a prince, he was assigned the iqta' of Badaun in 1228.
 He administered Badaun with the support of Ainul Mulk Husain Ash'ari, a former minister of Iltutmish's rival Nasir ad-Din Qabacha.

 Iltutmish had groomed his eldest son Nasiruddin Mahmud to be his successor, but this son died unexpectedly in 1229.
 While leaving for his Gwalior campaign in 1231, Iltutmish left his daughter Razia as the in-charge of Delhi's administration.
 Razia handled the administration well, and when Iltutmish returned, he ordered preparation of a decree naming Razia as his heir apparent, despite opposition from the orthodox nobles.
 Iltutmish declared that his surviving sons were absorbed in pleasurable activities, and were incapable of managing the state affairs after his death.
 However, shortly before his death, Iltutmish appears to have agreed to appoint Ruknuddin - a son - as his successor.
 In 1233, he appointed Ruknuddin as the administrator of Lahore.
 During his last days, when he had become seriously ill, he recalled Ruknuddin from Lahore to Delhi, and Ruknuddin was unanimously accepted as his successor by the nobles.